 3. Set bi-weekly and monthly goals.

-Set a SMART goal for paying off your credit card debt.
+Set a SMART goal to get rid of credit card debt.
 Then, break that bigger goal into smaller ones.
 Two week mini goals are long enough to see progress without losing sight of your big goal – or worse, your motivation.

 4. Find an accountability partner.